mjpablo23/AndroidSimpleTodoListWithFirebase/README.md

 To edit item, tap on an item to bring up edit box. edit and press save.
 To delete item, long press on an item.

+This app is a shared todo list that updates in real time.
+Multiple users can see the shared todo list and make updates, and changes will be instantly updated to other users.

 ————————————————————————————————————————————————————————————

 # Pre-work - SimpleTodo